GA-NIFS: Dissecting The Alchemised: JWST reveals turbulent metal-poor gas fuelling a co-spatial starburst in a complex system at $z=10.17$: Introduction

 MACS0647-JD is a star-forming galaxy (SFG) at $z_{\rm spec}=10.17$ \citep{hsiao+2023a,hsiao_nirspec}, with a stellar mass of $\log\left(M_{\ast}/M_{\odot}\right)=8.1 \pm 0.3$.
-Its instantaneous star-formation rate (SFR) $\rm SFR_{H\alpha}=5.0 \pm 0.6 \ \rm M_{\odot} \ yr^{-1}$ \citep{hsiao+2023b} places this galaxy 0.6--0.8 dex above the star-forming main sequence at its redshift \citep[e.g.,][]{mcclymont2025_SFMS_u}, implying that the galaxy is undergoing a starburst episode.
+Its instantaneous star formation rate (SFR) $\rm SFR_{H\alpha}=5.0 \pm 0.6 \ \rm M_{\odot} \ yr^{-1}$ \citep[][probed by $H\alpha$ narrow-line emission]{hsiao+2023b} places this galaxy 0.6--0.8 dex above the star-forming main sequence at its redshift \citep[e.g.,][]{mcclymont2025_SFMS_u}, implying that the galaxy is undergoing a starburst episode.
 The system is triply lensed by the foreground galaxy cluster MACSJ0647.7+7015 ($z=0.597$; \citealt{ebeling+2007}).
-In this study, we analyse the highest-magnification image, MACS0647-JD1 \citep[$\mu =8 \pm 1$;][]{chan+2017}.
-This system consists of two closely separated main components (MACS0647-JD A and B) with a third component C at a larger distance from this pair \citep{hsiao+2023a}.
-It was furthermore determined (based on integrated aperture spectroscopy) that component A of the system has a gas-phase metallicity of $12+\log\left(O/H\right)=7.79 \pm 0.09$ \citep{hsiao+2023b} and an ionisation parameter $\log \left(U\right)=-1.9 \pm 0.2$, highlighting a metal-poor, but strongly ionised ISM, in line with other high-redshift observations \citep{bunker_gnz11,castellano+24,curti+25a}.
-However, no conclusion has been reached about the kinematic properties and the interactions between the two main components of this system, leaving the question open of whether they are different components in a merger or just gas clumps in a rotating disc.
-In this work, we will present NIRSpec/IFU medium-resolution spectroscopy of this target, and we will argue that the former scenario is more likely.
+In this study, we analyse the image with the highest magnification, MACS0647-JD1 \citep[$\mu =8 \pm 1$;][]{chan+2017}.
+This system consists of two closely separated main components (MACS0647-JD A and B) with a third component (C) located farther away from this pair \citep{hsiao+2023a}.
+It was furthermore determined (based on integrated aperture spectroscopy) that component A of the system has a gas-phase metallicity of $12+\log\left(O/H\right)=7.79 \pm 0.09$ \citep{hsiao+2023b} and an ionisation parameter of $\log U=-1.9 \pm 0.2$, indicating a metal-poor but strongly ionised ISM, in line with other high-redshift observations \citep{bunker_gnz11,castellano+24,curti+25a}.
+However, no conclusion has been reached about the kinematic properties and the interactions between the two main components of this system, leaving open the question of whether they are distinct components of a merger or simply gas clumps in a rotating disc.
+In this work, we present NIRSpec/IFU medium-resolution spectroscopy of this target and argue that the former scenario is more likely.